 The Lifelong Learning Program

 At Westminster, students find academic rigor, faculty who are personally interested in and available for students, a focus on learning and service, and a beautiful campus with modern teaching facilities - all in a comfortable small-town environment.
-Westminster is a place where students thrive as they prepare for the next step on their life journey.
+Westminster is a place where students thrive as they achieve their goals.

-LLP students are a small percentage (less than 5%) of the total enrollment, but they bring their life experience and worldview to the classroom and are valued members of the Westminster learning community.
+LLP students bring their life experiences and worldviews to the classroom and are valued members of the Westminster learning community.

-Although some Lifelong Learning (adult) students begin their college studies at Westminster, many started college after high school, but for various reasons did not finish.
-Both groups, however, want to complete a life goal - that of completing their bachelor's degree.
+Although some Lifelong Learning (adult) students begin their college studies at Westminster, many started college after high school but for various reasons did not finish.
+Both groups, however, want to achieve a life goal - that of completing their bachelor's degree.

 To apply, students must provide official transcripts from high school (or GED completion) and all colleges attended, whether or not credit was earned.
 Credit can be awarded for work taken at regionally accredited college and universities in courses graded C- or higher that are also evaluated as equivalent to courses offered at Westminster.
 Students can also receive credit by examination from CLEP, ACT-PEP, Advanced Placement, and the armed services.

 To obtain a baccalaureate degree from Westminster College, students must complete 124 semester hours.
-Regardless of how many credits a students may transfer in from another institution, a minimum of 64 semester hours must be completed at Westminster College.
-Of these 64, at least 16 must be in their major.
+Regardless of how many credits a student may transfer from another institution, a minimum of 64 semester hours must be completed at Westminster College.
+Of these 64, at least 16 must be in the student's major.